 BiographyDr.
 Ulrike Boehmer is an Associate Professor of Social & Behavioral Sciences at Boston University School of Public Health.
 Dr. Boehmer received her Ph.D. and M.A. in Sociology from Boston College and graduate degrees in Political Science and History from Technische Hochschule in Germany.
 Dr. Boehmer’s research interests are in the areas of health disparities, women’s health, LGBT health, and cancer prevention and control.
 For the past several years, she received funding from the National Cancer Institute, American Cancer Society and other funding agencies to investigate differences in quality of life, cancer prevalence, cancer mortality, and health-related decision-making, while examining disparities due to sexual orientation, gender, race, ethnicity, and socioeconomic status.
 One primary research area focuses on overcoming the absence of sexual orientation data in the context of population surveillance by applying novel methodologies.
 Her ongoing research program focuses on expanding the available data on health disparities in sexual minorities and working towards intervention to reduce the disease burden.
 Dr. Boehmer is recognized as a leader in LGBT health, especially in the context of cancer.
-Currently she is co-editing a book entitled, Cancer and the LGBT Community: Unique perspectives from Risk to Survivorship.
+Recently she edited a book entitled, Cancer and the LGBT Community: Unique perspectives from Risk to Survivorship, which is the first book ever written on cancer in LGBT communities.
 Since 2014, she has been appointed as a voting member to the Federal Advisory Committee on Breast Cancer in Young Women for a 2-year term.

 - Boston College, MA